 Securly supports single sign-on using Azure AD, in addition to authentication via G Suite and Microsoft AD.
 This gives schools a wider array of authentication options depending upon the devices and environments they use.

-- Securly account must be set to Azure school type.
+- Securly accounts must be set to Azure school type.

-- Windows Server 2008 or greater available for Securly to install IIS.
+- Windows Server 2008 or greater is available for Securly to install IIS.

 - Azure AD Connect should be set up to upload users from local Active Directory to Azure Active Directory.

 - All Windows and Mac computers are joined to the domain.
 This will prevent pop-ups on workstations asking for usernames and passwords each time.

 Note that Securly does not recommend installing Securly Azure AD on a server already running an IIS.

 |RAM||8 GB||12 GB||16 GB|

 - Download and unzip the Securly Azure ADSSO Install Files_Feb2021.zip